-Issues of integrity run across the entire programme.
-You will examine classic texts as well as contemporary ethical challenges faced by leaders like you.
+Running across the entire programme, you will be working on issues of integrity.
+We will examine some classic texts as well as many contemporary ethical challenges faced by leaders like you.
 With your programme colleagues, you will build a moral language for understanding such scenarios and have greater confidence in handling the pressures that public leaders inevitably face.

-These sessions will also explore how public leaders like you can build and promote integrity within their own organisations and what it means for an organisation to be trustworthy.
-A further set of sessions will examine how difficult it can be to recognise integrity, the factors that cloud our ethical decisions, and the long-term damage to one's leadership that can flow from a single misjudgement.
+These sessions will also explore how public leaders can build and promote integrity within their own organisations and what it means for an organisation to be trustworthy.
+A further set of sessions will examine how difficult it can be to recognise integrity, the factors that cloud our ethical decisions, and the long-term damage to one's leadership that can flow from a single misjudgment.